Kyra Phillips: CNN

-On a CNN segment aired on April 21, 2005, one of her guests claimed that research showed that it was "a proven fact" that "children in same-sex couple homes are 11 times more likely to be abused sexually."
-In an article explaining how dubious and misleading statistics enter the national discourse with little notice, the Wall Street Journal columnist, Carl Bialik, later determined the figure to have been derived from research published in Psychological Reports by Dr. Paul Cameron.
-Cameron's research has been criticized by other scientists for statistical flaws as well as for being both a researcher and an advocate for anti-gay agendas.
-Phillips called it a "bold statement" and gave the other guest with an opposing view an immediate opportunity to respond to the assertion.
-Kelly McBride, ethics group leader at the Poynter Institute, criticized Phillips for failing to challenge the statement, and said it is the responsibility of the anchor to ask pointed questions when such numbers are stated as fact.
-"This is one of the faults of live TV," McBride said.
-"It is the anchor’s job to push back.
-You have to have the skills to question.
-The idea is not to say 'yes, this is right,' or 'no, this is wrong,' but to give the audience some kind of context of where the research comes from."

-On August 29, 2006, during a CNN broadcast of President George W. Bush's speech on the first anniversary of Hurricane Katrina's landfall, Phillips' microphone was left on while she was in the washroom.
+On August 29, 2006, during a CNN broadcast of President George W. Bush's speech on the first anniversary of Hurricane Katrina's landfall, Phillips's microphone was left on while she was in the washroom.
 Portions of a personal conversation were broadcast live, during which Phillips offered advice on men, criticized her sister-in-law for being a "control freak", and praised her then-husband.
 The conversation audio was mixed with the President's audio feed and both were discernible.
-Daryn Kagan broke into Phillips' comments with an audio recap of Bush's speech.
+Daryn Kagan broke into Phillips's comments with an audio recap of Bush's speech.
 CNN immediately apologized for the on-air gaffe.
 Phillips later appeared on CBS' Late Show with David Letterman poking fun at herself in retrospect.

-Phillips co-anchored CNN Radio's November 4, 2008 election coverage with Capitol Hill correspondent Lisa Desjardins.
+Phillips co-anchored CNN Radio's November 4, 2008, election coverage with Capitol Hill correspondent Lisa Desjardins.

 In March 2012, Phillips moved to the 11am Newsroom, and her timeslot was shortened to one hour.
 However, on June 26, 2012, it was officially announced that she would leave CNN and launch her own show at its sister channel HLN.
 She soon returned to CNN as an "investigative correspondent".

 ABC

 On April 2, 2018, Phillips left CNN to join ABC News as a "D.C.-based correspondent".

 On July 19, 2019, Phillips posted a tweet praising President Trump for "giving us [journalists] access on a regular basis and the ability to ask any question."
-Phillips came under attack by many who viewed the comment as being a "suck up" to the president.
+Democrats and other journalists criticized the comment as being overly deferential.